-NEVER install chipped, cracked, or damaged dies.
+NEVER install chipped, cracked, or damaged tooling.

-Insure that the die is of the correct size and type for the press brake, reducing the risk of overloading the machine.
+Insure that the tools are of the correct size and type for the press brake, reducing the risk of overloading the machine.

-Insure that no tools, bolts or other obstructions are in the die area prior to operating the press brake.
+Insure that no tools, bolts or other articles are in the tooling area prior to operating the press brake.

-Locate any available safety handling tools required.
+Locate any available safety handling tools as required.